 To meet this growing consumer demand, commercial blueberry acreage and production has doubled in the past fifteen years.
 Major increases have occurred in the Pacific Northwest, California, and in the southeastern United States.
 Half of world’s commercial production is from the United States, with considerable production also occurring in Canada and Poland.

-Fresh-market blueberries usually are sold in plastic half-pint and pint containers covered with lids.
-Marketing options available to the blueberry grower are wholesale markets, auctions, marketing cooperatives, local retail markets (grocery stores), processors, and direct marketing, including farmers' markets, roadside stands (either your own or another grower's), and pick-your-own operations.
+Fresh-market blueberries usually are sold in plastic pint containers covered with lids.
+Marketing options available to the blueberry grower are wholesale markets, auctions, marketing cooperatives, local retail markets (grocery stores), processors, and direct marketing, including farmers’ markets, roadside stands (either your own or another grower’s), and pick-your-own operations.
 With the wholesale option, either you or a shipper takes your crop to the market.
 Shippers generally sell and transport the blueberries for a predetermined price.
 This marketing alternative has the greatest price fluctuations.
 Marketing cooperatives generally use a daily pooled cost and price, which spreads price fluctuations over all participating producers.
 To sell directly to local retailers, you need to contact produce managers and provide consistent quality when the stores demand the berries.
 Direct marketing provides an opportunity for you to receive higher-than-wholesale prices for your fruit.
 However, you may have significant expenses for advertising, building and maintaining a facility, and employing someone to serve your customers.
 In a pick-your-own operation, you save harvest costs, but you must be willing to accept that some fruit will not be harvested.

 Depending on your location, you may be able to sell your crop to a processor, but processing prices are much more volatile than fresh-market prices.
-For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Grower s and Agricultural Alternatives: Developing a Roadside Market.
+For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers and Agricultural Alternatives: Developing a Roadside Market.

 At the present time, U.S. No. 1 (fruit of good average quality) is the only federally recognized blueberry grade.
 Federal inspectors check the berries primarily to determine the amount of diseased, soft, or leaky fruit.
 Fruit-marketing cooperatives often have additional criteria to judge berry quality, including flavor, ripeness, odor, and the presence of insects, foreign material, and stems.

 The blueberry plant is a woody shrub with canes originating from the crown.
 The root system is shallow compared to the size of the plant.
 Highbush blueberries are usually 4 to 8 feet tall at maturity, but their root system rarely extends deeper than 24 inches.
 Irrigation is desirable to water the plants and provide frost protection, particularly in low areas.
 Trickle irrigation is most commonly used because it adds water to the root zone with little loss to the atmosphere and without wetting the fruit.
-However, plants requiring frost protection also need overhead irrigation.
+However, sites requiring frost protection also need overhead irrigation capabilities.